githubabcs/gh-abcs-actions/labs/lab02.md

       - run: echo "This job will be run after the ring04 job."
 ```
 3. Commit the changes into the `main` branch
-4. Go to `Actions` and see the details of your running workflow
+4. Go to `Actions` and manually trigger the workflow by clicking on `Run Workflow` button
+5. See the details of your running workflow

 ## 2.2 Create a matrix build